 allowing content to be tailored to the specific needs of participating

 teachers and the unique attributes of each field site.
-These guiding

 principles include multiple field visits during the year, content